 Authors are strongly encouraged to review the Medical Decision Making Policy & Practice website for information on manuscript requirements, manuscript submission, and the peer review process (single blind) at MDM P&P before submitting your manuscript at https://mc.manuscriptcentral.com/mdm-pp. Please note that manuscripts not conforming to these guidelines may be returned.
 Only manuscripts of sufficient quality that meet the aims and scope of MDM P&P will be reviewed.

 If, after peer review, your manuscript is accepted for publication, a one-time Article Processing Charge (APC) is payable.
 This APC covers the cost of publication and ensures that your article will be freely available online in perpetuity under a Creative Commons license.
-SMDM members pay an article processing charge of $1,340, while non-members pay an article processing charge of $1,675.
-This will be payable upon acceptance.
+This will be payable upon acceptance and subject to VAT where applicable.

 MDM P&P publishes manuscripts under the Creative Commons by Attribution Non-Commercial License (CC-BY NC), which allows others to re-use the work without permission as long as the work is properly referenced and the use is non-commercial.
 Alternative license arrangements are available, for example, to meet particular funder mandates, made at the author's request.
 Visit SAGE's OA licenses page for more information.